digistump/docs/firmware.md

 ---

 Publish a private event with the given name, data, and TTL.
-In order to publish a private event, you must pass all four parameters.
+In order to publish a private event, you must pass at least four parameters.

 ```C++
 // SYNTAX